 Reporting Crime and Other Emergencies

-All crimes that occur on the main campus should be reported to UNC Police.
-This helps ensure that incidents are properly included in the annual Disclosure of Crime Statistics and that a Crime Alert can be issued when necessary.
+All crimes occurring on the main campus should be promptly and accurately reported to UNC Police.
+This helps ensure incidents are properly included in the annual Disclosure of Crime Statistics and a Crime Alert can be issued when necessary.
 In an emergency, dial 911.
 Police must respond to every 911 call, whether called in on a cellphone or a landline, even if the caller hangs up without saying anything.
-If 911 is accidentally dialed, the caller should stay on the line and tell the operator that it was an error.
+If 911 is accidentally dialed, the caller should stay on the line and tell the operator the call was in error.
 This will save the police an unnecessary trip.

 There are several additional ways to contact help or report a crime depending on the location and situation: